Damiano Damiani: Life and career

 Before his career as a big screenwriter, Damiani was first a comic cartoonist in association with the "Group of Venice".
 Focused on the comic Asso di Picche (1945–49) the comic featured a masked vigilante who fights crime all over the globe and is in charge of the crime stopping organization, "Band of Panthers".

-A smaller publication to which he also contributed through illustration was Mike Lazy (1946) producing two volumes in Albo Dinamite by Edizioni Il Carro in Milan.
+A smaller publication to which he also contributed through illustration was Mike Lazy (1946), producing two volumes in Albo Dinamite by Edizioni Il Carro in Milan.
 Then individually producing his own gangster comic, Pat la Rocca (1946).
 Two books were published in the collection Collana Gialli Film, also by Edizioni Il Carro.
-A third comic was scheduled and advertised to release yet never materialized.
+A third comic was scheduled and advertised for release, but never materialised.

 Continuing his work in the comic industry, Damiani wrote scripts for the photo comic strip Arizona Kid (1949) published in Mondadori magazines such as Avventuroso Film and Bolero Film.
 Moving on to work on the launch of a similar magazine, Sogno, alongside editor Luciano Pedrocchi, he also later worked as a screenwriter for an adventure comic I Tre Boyscouts (Edizioni Castello, 1948; which was illustrated by Rino Ferrari, Giovanni Benvenuti and Andrea Bresciani).
 Later in his career, Damiani did some illustration work for the crime noir comic, Hogart il Giustiziere, which was reprinted and published under the title Bogart il Giusitiziere (1968–69).

 His 1962 film, Arturo's Island, won the Golden Shell at the San Sebastián International Film Festival.
 The 1960s were Damiani's "golden decade"; he was praised by critics and his films were box office successes.